radiantlogic-v8/documentation-ido/documentation/mcp-server/reference.md

 }
 ```

-Additional conventions:
+**Additional conventions**

 - Lookups that do not find a match return `status: "success"`, `result_count: 0`, and `results: []`.
-There is no dedicated “not found” error.
+There is no dedicated "not found" error.
 - Date fields that are not exposed by the source repository return a human-readable sentinel string, such as `"Last login date not available in <repository_name>"`.
-Clients should always check the value type before parsing dates. [web:35][web:38]
+Clients should always check the value type before parsing dates.

-### 2.2 `fetch_account_id`
+### Fetch Account ID

-Finds a unique account by login or email within a specific repository.
+`fetch_account_id` finds a unique account by login or email within a specific repository.
 Typically called first to obtain the `account_id` required by `get_account_context`.

 #### Input parameters